inno-se/the-guide/README.md

 - **stakeholders** (noun)

   All individuals and groups affected by the Scrum project, both within and outside the organization (e.g., all [core](#core-roles) and [non-core](#non-core-roles) roles, vendors, internal groups, experts, and so on) [^SbokGuide].
+- **They Ain’t Gonna Read It**, or **TAGRI** (principle)

+  The basic idea is that very little of the documentation which gets created during software development actually gets read by the actual target audience.
+Recognizing this, you should model/document with a purpose and create agile documentation which reflects the true needs of the audience for that documentation. [^Tagri]

+  See also JBGE in this glossary.

 - **validation** (noun)

   The process of providing evidence that a deliverable meets the needs of the user [^ApmGlossary].